At least 13 dead in Texas floods and more than 20 children missing from a girls summer camp

-KERRVILLE, Texas (AP) — Months worth of heavy rain fell in a matter of hours on Texas Hill Country, killing at least 13 people and leaving more than 20 girls attending a summer camp unaccounted for Friday as search teams conducted boat and helicopter rescues in the fast-moving flood water.
+KERRVILLE, Texas (AP) — Months worth of heavy rain fell in a matter of hours on Texas Hill Country, leaving at least 13 people dead and many more unaccounted for Friday, including about 20 girls attending a summer camp, as search teams conducted boat and helicopter rescues in fast-moving floodwaters.

+Authorities stressed that the situation was still developing and that the death toll could change, with rescue operations ongoing for an unspecified number missing.
 Lt.
-Gov. Dan Patrick said somewhere between 6 and 10 bodies had been found so far in the frantic search for victims.
-Meanwhile, during a news conference conducted at the same time as Patrick’s update, Kerr County Sheriff Larry Leitha reported that there were 13 deaths from the flooding.
+Gov. Dan Patrick said six to 10 bodies had been found so far.
+Around the same time, Kerr County Sheriff Larry Leitha reported that 13 people had died in the flooding.

-At least 10 inches (25 centimeters) of rain poured down overnight in central Kerr County, causing flash flooding of the Guadalupe River and leading to desperate pleas for information about the missing.

 “Some are adults, some are children,” Patrick said during a news conference.
 “Again, we don’t know where those bodies came from.”

-“I'm asking the people of Texas, do some serious praying this afternoon.
-On-your-knees kind of praying, that we find these young girls,” Patrick said.

-Comments on a Facebook post from the Kerr County sheriff’s office were riddled with photos of people in the flood zone.
-Loved ones posted there, hoping someone could offer an update on the whereabouts of those they hadn't heard from.
-One woman said she couldn’t reach her daughter, who had rented a cabin in Hunt for her husband and two children, and pleaded for someone to post the names of those already evacuated.

-Judge Rob Kelly, the chief elected official in the county, confirmed fatalities from the flooding and dozens of water rescues so far.
-He said he was advised not to cite specific numbers and said authorities are still working to identify those whose lives were lost.
+Judge Rob Kelly, the chief elected official in Kerr County, said authorities were still working to identify those who died.

-Erin Burgess’ home sits directly across from the river in the Bumble Bee Hills neighborhood, west of Ingram.
-When she woke up to thunder at 3:30 a.m.
-Friday morning, “it was raining pretty heavy, but no big deal,” she said.

-Just 20 minutes later, Burgess said water was coming in through the walls and rushing through the front and back doors.
-She described an agonizing hour clinging to a tree and waiting for the water to recede enough that they were able to walk up the hill to a neighbor's.
+In Ingram, Erin Burgess woke to thunder and rain at 3:30 a.m.
+Just 20 minutes later, water was pouring into her home directly across from the river, she said.
+She described an agonizing hour clinging to a tree and waiting for the water to recede enough so they could walk up the hill to a neighbor's home.

 “My son and I floated to a tree where we hung onto it, and my boyfriend and my dog floated away.
-He was lost for a while, but we found them,” she said, becoming emotional.
+He was lost for a while, but we found them,” she said.

 Of her 19-year-old son, Burgess said: “Thankfully he’s over 6 feet tall.
 That’s the only thing that saved me, was hanging on to him.”